magnusoverli/homedash/backend/llm_prompt.md

 4. **📅 DATE HANDLING**: Always set specific_date to null for one-time events

+5. **🔄 DEDUPLICATION CHECK**: For special notes (Gym, Turdag, Uteskole, etc.)
+   - Check if the same activity is mentioned in BOTH timetable grid AND notes/Husk sections
+   - Verify the day matches in both mentions (e.g., "Turdag(fredag)" in Husk must match Friday in grid)
+   - If same activity + same day → Extract only ONCE as a note
+   - Example: "Høst-tur" on Friday grid + "Turdag(fredag)" in Husk = One "Turdag" note for Friday, not two

 **⚠️ DOUBLE-CHECK**: If you see potential activities, first check if they're in the timetable grid.
 If they are, they're part of the school day!

 ## PROCESSING WORKFLOW